Fredrick Love

-Fredrick J. Love is an American politician and a Democratic member of the Arkansas Senate.
+Fredrick J. Love is an American politician representing the 15th district in the Arkansas Senate since 2023.
 Love previously served in the Arkansas House of Representatives from 2011 to 2023.
+He is the Democratic nominee in the 2026 Arkansas gubernatorial election.

 Education

 Love earned his bachelor's degree in political science and his master's degree in public administration from the University of Arkansas at Little Rock and a postbaccalaureate certificate in public health at the UAMS Medical Center.
 He was taught high school English by former state senator Joyce Elliott.
+Love worked for the Arkansas Foodbank for five years.
+He later worked for Pulaski County, Arkansas, most recently as director of community services until resigning in 2023.
+Love later sued the county for a hostile work environment and racially motivated investigations, but the suit was dismissed.